-Deferred Inflows and Outflows of Resources Related to Pensions and OPEBs
+Deferred Inflows and Outflows of Resources Related to Pensions and Other Post- Employment Benefits (OPEBs)

-In conjunction with pension and OPEB accounting requirements, differences between expected and actual experience, changes in assumptions, the effect of the change in the School District's proportion, the net difference between expected and actual investment earnings, and payments made to the plans subsequent to the measurement date are recorded as a deferred inflow or outflow of resources related to pensions or a deferred inflow or outflow of resources related to OPEBs on the government-wide financial statements.
-These amounts are determined based on the actuarial valuation performed for each plan.
+In conjunction with pension and OPEB accounting requirements, differences between expected and actual experience, changes in assumptions, the effect of the change in the School District's proportion, the net difference between expected and actual investment earnings, and payments made to the plans subsequent to the measurement date are recorded as a deferred inflow or outflow of resources related to pensions or OPEBs on the government-wide financial statements.
+These amounts are determined based on actuarial valuations performed for each plan.
 Notes 6 through 8 present additional information about the School District's pension and OPEB plans.